-This page is for independent schools, state schools outside London or Birmingham, and primary schools.
+This page is for independent schools, state schools outside London and Birmingham, and primary schools.

 Are you a state secondary school in London or Birmingham?
 Head over to this separate page for your information.